March 20, 2022SAFETY AND INSPECTIONS

-The key is to select a safety checklist app that was designed for mobile-first.
+The key is to select a safety checklist app that the provider designed for mobile-first.
 Sometimes, doing so can catalyze the difference between ultimate program success or failure.
 What does this mean?

-When an app is advertised as “designed for mobile-first” that means the provider designed the app for smartphone usage from the beginning.
+When an app is advertised as “designed for mobile-first,” the provider designed the app for smartphone usage from the beginning.
 Translation: The safety checklist app will often be more user-friendly, encourage better compliance and adoption, and provide quicker ROI than traditional desktop software options.

 We know this may sound surprising in 2020, but the majority of work order software products and digital safety checklists on the market were not designed for mobile-first.
-Alternatively, they were adapted for mobile-usage several years after being designed for desktop first.
+Alternatively, they were adapted for mobile-usage several years after providers first designed them for desktop.
 For this reason, they often lack the intuitive UI mobile users often expect.

 2. Simple, No-Code, Checklist Creation